HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Use it to

-Add pauses and adjust the pronunciation of specific words directly in the Script Panel
+Add pauses and fine-tune the pronunciation of specific words directly in the Script Panel

-Add more range to your Custom Voice by uploading extra recordings with different emotional tones.
+Add more range to your Custom Voice by uploading additional recordings with different emotional tones.
 Choose the one that suits each moment best

 Watch the HeyGen Academy: AI Studio - Pronunciation module to see these features in action and learn how to use them in your own projects.

-Use HeyGen’s Brand Voice feature to maintain consistency in translated videos by customising how certain words are handled (i.e., brand name pronunciations, forcing or blocking translation for certain terms).
+Use HeyGen’s Brand Voice feature to maintain consistency in translated videos by customising how certain words are handled (for example, brand name pronunciations, and forcing or blocking translation for specific terms).

 Enterprise and Team plan users can also make edits directly to translated scripts by using our Proofread feature.

-Need some inspiration?
+Looking for some ideas?
 Have a look at how Trivago used HeyGen to localise TV ads for 30 markets at the same time.

 Support Change Management with Flexible, Updatable Content

 Change is constant and your learning materials need to keep pace.
-Whether you’re refreshing a full course module or updating a single training video, traditional content production with re-shooting and editing can turn even a small update into a major effort.
+Whether you are refreshing a full course module or updating a single training video, traditional content production with re-shooting and editing can turn even a small update into a major effort.

 With HeyGen, updating videos takes minutes, not days.
 Swap out scripts, edit text, change visuals, and generate new versions with just a few clicks.
 No more bottlenecks.
 Just fast, flexible video that helps your learners adapt as quickly as your organisation moves.
 Learn more about using HeyGen for change management.